 Clitheroe Castle “Keep”

 Ralph the Red is the first documented Norman at Clitheroe being enfeoffed there when he replaced the Englishman Orm at Clitheroe`s castle rock.
-This early charter grant was right after the de Lacy’s replaced Roger Potui as the first Lord of Bowland and the Honor of Clitheroe.
+This early charter grant was right after the de Lacy’s replaced Roger Potui as Lord of Bowland and the Honor of Clitheroe.
 The combined above mentioned manors including the magna manor Mitton were considerable grants of land to Ralph the Red.
-Clitheroe castle became the administrative site for the de Lacy`s baronies in the following decades; as first secured by Ralph’s occupation mandated by the 1102 charter.
+Clitheroe castle became the administrative site for the de Lacy`s baronies in the following decades; as first secured by Ralph’s occupation from the mandated Nov.
+23rd.
+1102 charter.

 The de Lacy`s fiefdom included their original Blackburnshire – Pontefract castle lands given to the first Ilbert de Lacy (of the conquest) by the Conqueror.
 He was granted over 170 manors by King William I and became a “Tenant in Chief” to the King.
-It was that first Ilbert who first built Pontefract castle beginning 1070.
+It was that first Ilbert who built Pontefract castle beginning circa 1070.
 His eldest son Robert de Lacy was heir and successor, sometimes known as Robert Pontefract for holding what became the great fee of Pontefract.

-Roberts own heir was a second Ilbert de Lacy (named after his grandfather the first Ilbert of the conquest as noted above).
-It was he as successor to Robert who identified Ralph the Red as his brother in a second 1135 restated de Lacy charter (re-confirming his fathers feudal grants to Ralph).
+Roberts’s own successor was a second Ilbert de Lacy (named after his grandfather the first Ilbert of the conquest as noted above).
+It was this Ilbert who identified Ralph the Red as his brother from the second 1135 restated de Lacy charter (re-confirming his father’s feudal grants to Ralph).
 Ilbert (2) died after the Battle of Lincoln in 1141 without issue.
 He was succeeded by his next younger brother (the 1st Henry de Lacy) of the great Norman family.
 Henry had one son, another named Robert (the 3rd.
 Robert de Lacy) who succeeded and died in 1193.
-This third named and final Robert de Lacy was the last direct male (4rd. generation) descendant and 5th. successor of the first Ilbert de Lacy of Normandy and subsequent companion of Duke William of the 1066 Conquest* and the Harrying of the North.
+This third named and final Robert de Lacy was the last direct male bloodline (4rd. generation) descendant.
+He was 5th. successor of the first Ilbert de Lacy of Normandy (and subsequent companion of Duke William in the 1066 Conquest* and the Harrying of the North).

-Henry de Lacy (1st.) had became the 4th Lord of Bowland and held the Honour of Clitheroe resulting from his elder brothers death in 1141 (perhaps having been imprisoned after the Battle of Lincoln).
-Henry his brother and successor died on a crusade September 25th 1177.
+Henry de Lacy (1st.) had became the 4th Lord of Bowland and held the Honour of Clitheroe resulting from his elder brother’s death in 1141 (perhaps having been imprisoned after the Battle of Lincoln).
+Henry his brother and successor died on a crusade September 25th, 1177.
 His own son Robert (3rd. also named Robert de Lacy) succeeded and was the last direct de Lacy male bloodline descendant of the original Ilbert de Lacy’s conquest family from Normandy (as noted above*).
 That last successor de Lacy, Robert died without issue in 1193*.
-The subsequent de Lacy’s became a successor scion 2nd. line of de Lacy family.
-They were not of a direct male bloodline from the original Ilbert de Lacy family of the Conquest and Normandy.
-It would seem the de Mittons are themselves descendant from an early post conquest male (Robert) de Lacy bloodline (abet an illegitimate one), but from the Norman de Lacy`s of Normandy.
+The subsequent de Lacy’s became a successor scion 2nd. line of the de Lacy family.
+They were not of the direct male bloodline from the original Ilbert de Lacy family of Normandy and the conquest.
+Evidence is the de Mittons are blood descendants from the first early post-conquest male (Robert) de Lacy bloodline (abet an illegitimate one) of the de Lacy`s of Normandy, France.

-Note: their were two de Lacy brothers, Ilbert and Walter of Normandy that accompanied William, Duke of Normandy in the 1066 invasion and subsequent battle of Hastings.
+Note: there were two de Lacy brothers, Ilbert, and Walter of Normandy that accompanied William, Duke of Normandy in the 1066 invasion and subsequent battle of Hastings.

 This was the result of a life estate from her father Henry de Lacy, 3rd.
 Earl of Lincoln to Thomas Plantagenet in return for pledging his daughter Ann to Thomas when she was 9 yrs. old.
 These lands included Mitton manor and precipitated the replacement of the de Mittons as Lords of Mitton manor by Thomas.
 A common occurrence when a sub-feuded manor when a paramount male bloodline connection was severed by a lack of a male heir; “Ancient charters and other muniments of the borough of Clitheroe, in the County Palatine of Lancaster from the original documents”-1851 by J. Harland. http://tinyurl.com/de-Lacy-Charter to-Ralph

-The de Lacy family surname continued from that Robert de Lacy death in 1193 but not by any direct male bloodline from his original de Lacy family of the Norman Conquest.
+The de Lacy family surname continued from that Robert de Lacy’s death in 1193 but not by any direct male bloodline from his original de Lacy family of the Norman Conquest.
 The surname was adopted in 1193 by the grandson of Albreda Lisours, Roger fitz (means son of) Eustance.
 Alberta Lisours was a direct de Lacy descendant and great, granddaughter of Ilbert de Lacy of the conquest establishing her right to determine the male line heir to the de Lacy baronies.

 The first Ilbert de Lacy had accompanied King William l, Duke of Normandy in the harrying of the north which history regards as the completed Norman conquest of England.
 Albreda`s bloodline forbears (do to the absence of a male heir by Robert, d.1193) were the closest direct bloodline (although from a female descendant, her mother) back to the original de Lacy grantee Ilbert de Lacy of the Conquest by William the Conqueror.
 That connection was enough cachet for such a vast Barony inheritance through Albreda under feudal succession right.

-Albreda de Lacy was a granddaughter of Robert de Lacy (1st) also father of Ralph the Red.
+Albreda de Lacy was a granddaughter of Robert de Lacy (1st) also the father of Ralph the Red.
 She was the only surviving great grandchild of the original grantee Ilbert de Lacy from King William l.
-She was thus by feudal bloodline right able to designate her grandson Roger fitz Eustance, Constable of Chester and Baron of Halton as successor to what became an extended de Lacy barony.
+She was thus by feudal bloodline right able to designate her grandson Roger fitz Eustance, Constable of Chester and Baron of Halton as the successor to what became an extended de Lacy barony.
 Pontefract and Bowland became additional parts of Rogers already considerable lands.
-In consideration to his grandmother Roger did adopt the de Lacy surname as his own to acknowledge the original grantee Ilbert de Lacy`s family in distinction to King William l, Duke of Normandy aka. the “Conqueror”.
+In consideration to his grandmother, Roger did adopt the de Lacy surname as his own to acknowledge the original grantee Ilbert de Lacy`s family in distinction to King William l, Duke of Normandy aka. the “Conqueror”.